richchapler/AzureSolutionsDocumentation/docs/wip/Data_Enrichment_OpenAI_AmbiguousDataHandling.md

 ```

 ### OpenAI Prompt: Starter Question
-Prompt: "what large products are there?"
+Example: "what large products are there?"
 ```
 The retrieved document mentions a product called "Touring-Panniers, Large" with the product code "PA-T100".
 It is available in grey color.
 ```